peace-Van/crystal-clustering/README.md

 `centroids.mat` is the dataset used in the climate clustering, described in [this post](https://peace-van.github.io/climate/2023/11/17/sec6.html).

 ## Python
 The Python version uses a class interface. `CrystalCluster_brute.py` implements the brute-force algorithm, and `CrystalCluster.py` implements the link-cut tree algorithm.
-The interface is shared.
+The interface is the same.

 ```
  # Initialize with temperature, data and (optional) weights